FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: The Simulations and Clump Extraction

 As introduced in \citet{Peeples2019}, to attain this level of refinement we use ``forced refinement,'' which tracks the targeted galaxy with a cubic volume 200 kpc$/h$ comoving on a side, centered around the moving galactic center of mass.
 Within this ``forced refinement box'' cells have a minimum size of 548\,pc at $z=1$.
 We additionally enforce refinement within this region in cells where the cooling time is shorter than the free fall time, down to 137\,pc.
 This ``cooling refinement'' ensures that additional resolution is placed where it is most needed, and in these runs a large fraction (90--99\%) of the CGM mass is resolved according to the cooling time criterion \citep{Simons2020}.

-The FOGGIE simulations implement simple gas physics, including radiative cooling with a self-shielding approximation for high density gas, star formation, and thermal feedback from SNe.
-We do not include other forces that may have significant effects on gas structure but are neither theoretically nor observationally well-constrained, such as magnetic fields, cosmic rays, or AGN feedback.
+The FOGGIE simulations implement simple gas physics, including radiative cooling with a self-shielding approximation for high density gas, star formation, and thermal feedback from SNe. {We note that while it has been demonstrated that thermal feedback can lead to numerical overcooling in gas cells where the cooling time is shorter than the freefall time, particularly in groups and clusters of galaxies (see, e.g., \citealt{McCourt2012,Voit2019b}), the high resolution of our simulations mitigates this problem somewhat \citep[see, e.g.,][]{Hummels2019}, particularly since we focus on clouds in the CGM where the cooling length is typically resolved.
+However, due to overcooling in the ISM, our simulations create more stars than they should, causing our galaxies do divert from the common stellar mass -- halo mass relation.
+For details about this caveat we refer the reader to \citep{Wright2024}. } We do not include other forces that may have significant effects on gas structure but are neither theoretically nor observationally well-constrained, such as magnetic fields, cosmic rays, or AGN feedback.
 We focus here on the abundance and physical properties of clumps in relation to the host galaxy, and leave examination of their behavior under the influence of these other effects to future work.